ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 pointer with a pointer to BL31's private ``plat_psci_ops`` structure.

 A description of each member of this structure is given below.
-Please refer to the ARM FVP specific implementation of these handlers in `plat/arm/board/fvp/fvp\_pm.c`_ as an example.
-For each PSCI function that the platform wants to support, the associated operation or operations in this structure must be provided and implemented (Refer section 4 of `Firmware Design`_ for the PSCI API supported in Trusted Firmware).
+Please refer to the Arm FVP specific implementation of these handlers in `plat/arm/board/fvp/fvp\_pm.c`_ as an example.
+For each PSCI function that the platform wants to support, the associated operation or operations in this structure must be provided and implemented (Refer section 4 of `Firmware Design`_ for the PSCI API supported in TF-A).
 To disable a PSCI function in a platform port, the operation should be removed from this structure instead of providing an empty implementation.

 plat\_psci\_ops.cpu\_standby()